ritikazahira/ritikazhaira/README.md

 - 👋 Hi, I’m @Ritika Mishra
-- 👀 I’m interested in AI and Machine Learning..
+- 👀 I’m interested in AI and Machine Learning.
-- 🌱 I’m currently learning and building upon my coding skills.
+- 🌱 Most of my projects are private, dm to collab
-- 🥋byye 😁
+- :)

 <!---
 ritikazhaira/ritikazhaira is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.